watermelon2718/ECE230L_Team34_FA25/230L_Week06_Final/README.md

 ### 3 - What is the largest number a two bit adder can handle?
 What happens when you go over?

+The largest number that a two bit adder can handle (that is, that which can be represented in the two bit sum) is 11 (or 3, in decimal).
+If you include the carry as part of the representation, you could say that the largest number the adder can support is 111 (7 in decimal).
+However, more properly, a two bit adder can only add together two bit numbers, and can only produce a sum of two bits.
+Summed numbers that exceed this value will cause rollover by the amount of excess (e.g., adding 11 and 1 will give the sum of 00).